CA Batch Processor for DB2 for Z/OS : Checkpoint restart capability in existing DDL for Batch Processor

 3. Job Execution

-When a .SYNC statement is encountered and is processed, rollback to that point will occur if an error occurs after that point in the execution.
+When a .SYNC statement is encountered and is processed, a rollback to that point will occur if an error occurs after that point in the execution.
 The job will end with a report from Batch Processor stating the last SYNC point that was processed successfully.

 4. Job Restart

 To restart the job submit the DDL via the same Batch Processor screen specifying RESTART "Y" which will generate a RESTART(SYNC) card in your JCL.
-Use the EDIT DATA SET field to edit the DDL if the error requires that the DDL be changed, then submit the DDL again using the EXECUTION MODE field as before.
+Use the EDIT DATA SET field to edit the DDL if the error requires that the offending DDL be changed, then submit the DDL again using the EXECUTION MODE field as before.
 Do not change or remove anything except to correct the problem DDL statement.

 The DDL only needs to be edited if there is a logical or syntax error in it.
 If the problem is lack of DASD then no edit is required at all.
 Just resubmit with RESTART "Y" as before when DASD is found.
 The Batch Processor will begin processing from the last successful SYNC point automatically and, will show in the audit report all the DDL lines that have been bypassed previous to the restart point.
 There is no limit on the number of times the job may be restarted.